teamhacksmiths/food-drivr-frontend/CSS-GUIDELINES.md

 In this case there is no need to use an additional class to target the `p` tag.
 So do what you think is best and come back to these example if you are unsure.

 ## Naming
 Things get interesting here, we decided to go with [BEM](http://getbem.com/introduction/) among the many different possibilities.
-We are not going to worry about the global scope of CSS classes since this project is not too large and we did not incur in any similar problem during development.
+We are not going to worry about the global scope of CSS classes using some extra PostCSS plugin, this project is not too large and we did not incur in any similar problem during development.
+BEM in this case is more than sufficient to avoid any possible collision.

 ## Disclaimer